 If you have a spot in mind, please share it with me!
 It can be the location of your first date, a place you love to go together, somewhere close to home, or your favorite park or restaurant.
 (Keep in mind that if you aim for a restaurant or another privately owned location, you’ll have to call ahead to make sure we don’t need a permit.)
 If there is a certain place that you can picture your New York engagement session in, that’s where we should go.
 Otherwise, I have plenty of suggestions for you.

 We can go to Manhattan for photos with a backdrop of vivid city life.
 I can suggest a park or a community garden in East Village if you’d rather surround yourselves with beautiful, quiet nature scenes.
 We can take your engagement pictures to the colorful and historical Coney Island boardwalk, and everywhere in-between.

 I’ve photographed clients in Ikea and on the rooftop and laundry room of the building that they live in, in the middle of a crowded intersection in the East Village, and surrounded by nature in Pelham Bay Park.
 I can cover up to a 30-mile radius from the city with no additional charge, so the options are endless.
 You can also choose more than one location, but I wouldn’t recommend any more than two.
 We want to have as much time for pictures as possible and traveling in the city can make that difficult.

-The best time of the day for your session
+What is the best time of day for engagement photos?

 The best time of day for any photo session is during the “golden hour,” – when there’s about 100 minutes of daylight left.
 You’ll get the best lighting and golden hues for your pictures.
 Mid-day in the warm months can be unbearably hot and the light is less flattering.
 The specific time to start will vary depending on the time of year and the location(s) that you choose.
 We’ll have more daylight in the summer months than the winter ones.